Arjjun-S/EmergencyTriageApp/README.md

 1. Launch the app and grant Camera/Microphone permissions
 2. Optional: capture or select a skin image
-3. Press “Record” to dictate symptoms; press “Stop” when done
+3. Press "Record" to dictate symptoms; press "Stop" when done
-4. Tap “Analyze” to run multimodal inference
+4. Tap "Analyze" to run multimodal inference
 5. Review urgency flag, predicted condition(s), confidence, and precautions
 6. Use telehealth shortcuts if the case is urgent